tavimori/sme-btc/README.md

 ### Setup Blocksci

-We use blocksci v0.50 for this project.
+We use blocksci v0.5 for this project.
 Blocksci provides with two environments:

 1. [setting up blocksci on Amazon EC2](https://citp.github.io/BlockSci/readme.html#quick-setup-using-amazon-ec2)
 2. [setting up locally](https://citp.github.io/BlockSci/readme.html#setting-up-blocksci-locally)

 Please choose either and setup blocksci accordingly.
 (We chose the second and set up blocksci on a local high-performance server on July 2019)

-> Please be noted that the path to the chain data and blocksci data may differ on different platforms, one should modify the scipts to point these files correctly.
+> Please be noted that the path to the chain data and blocksci data varies on different platforms, one should modify the scipts to point these files correctly.

 ### Doing Clustering